 I take a close look at the T47 standard including a variety of models brands can choose from.

-2021 is the year the cycling world gets serious about the T47 bottom bracket standard.
+2021 is the year the cycling world got serious about the T47 bottom bracket standard.

-Introduced as ‘yet another standard’ in 2015, T47 will become an increasingly important bottom bracket component in the years ahead.
+Introduced as ‘yet another standard’ in 2015, T47 looks like becoming an increasingly important bottom bracket type in the years ahead.